thelowsunoverthemoon/radish/doc/README.md

 * name : name of file
 * var : variable to return sound to
-* type to load.
+* type : type to load.
 Can be EFFECT, TRACK, or OBJECT

 DO NOT alter this variable.
 For spatial sound, you must set an observer through